 Third, the finding’s assertion that retroactive suspension is necessary because doing otherwise might “disadvantage customers who continue to received bundled service” is supported by no evidence.
 Due to the lack of evidentiary hearings, the Commission has no idea of the number of direct access customers affected by the retroactive suspension, or whether the number of customers involved would have any affect on the rates paid by bundled customers.
 This purported “finding of fact” is mere speculation and cannot provide a factual basis for retroactive suspension of direct access.

-Though not included in the “Findings of Fact,” the Order includes a number of assertions masquerading as fact that purportedly support retroactive suspension.
-As with the “Findings of Fact” listed above, these assertions are nothing more than speculation with no evidence of record to support them.
+The Order also includes a number of assertions masquerading as fact that purportedly support retroactive suspension.
+As with the “Findings of Fact” listed above, these assertions are nothing more than speculation with no evidence in the record to support them.
 For example, the Order asserts that “[t]he ability to leave the utility system and return [to direct access] may cause substantial fluctuations in the amount of energy the utility must purchase (or have purchased on its behalf).”
 (Exhibit __ at __.)
 As the use of the word “may” connotes, this statement is nothing more than speculation.
 It therefore cannot form the basis for retroactive suspension absent evidentiary hearings establishing that there is, at minimum, a risk that the availability of direct access would cause these fluctuations.

 The Order also asserts that in order to sell Bonds to repay the General Fund and continue the power purchase program, “it will be necessary to control the conditions under which ratepayers (generally large users, such as industrial customers) ‘exit the system.’”
 (Exhibit __ at __.)
-This conclusion rests upon hearsay statements from the State Treasurer’s office, the Department of Finance, and the DWR, which the Commission never permitted to be subject to cross-examination or to be otherwise contested by the parties.
-Moreover, there is a vast difference between asserting some control and retroactive suspension.
-Since the only basis for that assertion are unsworn statements by certain State agencies with a financial interest in limiting or terminating direct access, there is no evidence upon which it can be based.
+This conclusion rests upon uncertified hearsay statements from the State Treasurer’s office, the Department of Finance, and the DWR, which the Commission never permitted to be subject to cross-examination or to otherwise be contested by the parties.
+Indeed, such hearsay statements cannot serve as evidence to support a finding when they are not certified as required by Section 1710 of the Public Utilities Code.

+There is a vast difference between asserting some control and retroactive suspension.
+Since the only basis for Finding No.3 are unsworn statements by certain State agencies with a financial interest in limiting or terminating direct access, there is no evidence upon which it can be based.

 The defect in the findings in this situation derives from the Commission’s refusal to allow a hearing.
 When the record is devoid of the evidence that would come through a hearing, there is no basis for any findings and the Order must be vacated.